BoringBoredom/UEFI-Editor/README.md

-After converting with LongSoft's Universal IFR Extractor, rename the output to a.txt, move it to the folder containing this script and run the script.
+After converting with LongSoft's Universal IFR Extractor, rename the output to *a.txt*, move it to the folder containing this script and run the script.

 Compatible with:
 > https://github.com/LongSoft/UEFITool/releases